 Dear Heavenly Father,

 I thank you for our teens.
-I thank you in all the ways they’ve grown in you.
+I thank you for all the ways they’ve grown in you.
 Please guide me today in having the desire and the time to prepare their hearts for college and all the challenges that come with that.
-Amen.

 In Jesus’ name, Amen.